socratese/notes/README.md

 ## TODO

-- Figure out where to source young content creators to manage TikTok and Instagram accounts.
+- Source young content creators to manage TikTok and Instagram accounts.
-- Offer a reward system and gamify the process (e.g., leaderboards).
+- Gamify the process with leaderboards, offering a reward system to engage members.

 ---

 # MEMBER ON-RAMP (PAID SERVER)

 The **member on-ramp** is a new member's first impression of the product/service.
-Our goal is to inspire them, show them the potential, and ensure they are not overwhelmed or confused.
-Based on research and feedback from other owners, here's the flow:
+Our goal is to inspire them, show them the potential, and ensure they are not overwhelmed or confused. **Retention begins with the first interaction**, and making a user feel special is crucial.
+Here’s the flow:

 ### Onboarding Flow

 1. **Member joins via Whop**.
-   - The only visible channel is `START HERE`.
+   - The only visible channel is `START HERE`, which:
-   - This channel:
      - Welcomes the user.
-     - Explains what Bandit is and emphasizes its exclusivity.
+     - Explains Bandit’s exclusivity.
-     - Outlines a **timeline**: The first month focuses on getting $1,000 in free items, with a long-term goal of making thousands passively through sales channels.
+     - **Sets expectations** with a timeline: The first month focuses on getting $1,000 in free items, followed by advanced strategies to automate the software and earn thousands passively.
+     - Provides a **clear path** forward, showing them how to achieve success step-by-step.
-     - Provides a welcome guide with instructions on server use, ordering, and requesting help.
+     - Introduces a welcome guide with instructions on using the server, ordering, and requesting help.

-2. At the end of the `START HERE` channel, the user reacts to open a ticket with staff.
+2. After reading the `START HERE` guide, the user reacts to open a **ticket** with staff.
    - **Ticket process**:
-     - Reinforce Bandit’s value, inspire the member, and share testimonials.
-     - Understand their goals (e.g., making money, selling on Amazon, personal use).
+     - Personalize the experience: Find out about the member's goals, whether they want to make money, sell on Amazon, or get personal benefits.
-     - Based on their experience, assign relevant roles (experienced/newcomer).
+     - Assign relevant roles based on their experience.
-     - Use the ticket for follow-ups, especially after 2 weeks, to ask for reviews on Whop.
+     - Use the ticket for **follow-ups**, especially after 2 weeks, to ask for reviews on Whop.
+     - Encourage feedback and testimonials to create **social proof**.

+3. **Weekly Guides for the First Four Weeks**:
+   - Week 1: **Getting Started** – Guide them through initial steps, set clear goals, and help them achieve their first success.
+   - Week 2: **Advanced Features** – Introduce more advanced software tools and how to use them efficiently.
+   - Week 3: **Autonomous Workflow** – Show them how to automate the software and save time.
+   - Week 4: **Scaling Success** – Teach them how to scale their success and turn it into consistent income.

-3. If a member achieves a **checkout/success**, praise them!
-Everyone loves recognition, and it encourages them to stay.
+4. If a member achieves a **checkout/success**, praise them! **Public recognition** increases their emotional investment in the community, reducing the likelihood of churn.

+### Retention-Driven Onboarding Strategy

+Our goal is to get members to the **retention point**, where they become loyal fans.
+We do this by:
+- **Encouraging self-improvement**: Inspire members to believe they can achieve the same success as others.
+Reinforce that the product works and that they can succeed.
+- **Breaking tasks down**: Simplify their journey.
+Introduce the software in manageable steps, making it easier for members to engage without feeling overwhelmed.
+- **Personalizing the experience**: Assign roles, check in often, and ensure they know they are part of an exclusive community.
+- **Creating excitement**: The first thing a new member sees after joining should be exciting and hyped up, showcasing the value waiting for them.
+- **Certification Program**: Implement a certification process where members complete levels of training and earn recognition through Discord roles, giving them a sense of accomplishment.

 ### Key Steps for Onboarding Success:

 1. Welcome the user as an owner/staff.
-2. Assign one staff per ticket to reduce confusion and workload.
+2. Assign one staff per ticket to avoid confusion and reduce workload.
-3. Understand their goals (make money, sell on Amazon, etc.).
+3. Understand their goals (e.g., make money, sell on Amazon).
-4. Reinforce that success is possible (cite examples).
+4. Reinforce that success is possible (cite examples from other users).
-5. Ensure they believe in the process.
+5. Ensure they believe in the process and visualize the **life they can achieve** with your software.
 6. Assess their experience with Discord/bots.
-7. If experienced, assign an appropriate role and check in if needed.
+7. If experienced, assign a role and provide guidance if needed.
-8. If inexperienced, walk them through basic bot commands and guide usage.
+8. If inexperienced, walk them through the bot commands and guides.
-9. Celebrate every success!
+9. **Praise every success** to build momentum.
-10. Introduce new features, such as using the private site list in the bot.
+10. Introduce new features weekly (e.g., private site lists, advanced techniques).
-11. Follow up after a week and introduce them to the software.
+11. Follow up after a week to check their progress and introduce new tools.
-12. Provide check-ins during the first week.
-13. Encourage them to seek help when needed, but ensure they’re proactive in using guides.
+12. **Avoid spoon-feeding**: Encourage them to engage with the support channels when needed, but ensure they read the guides.
-14. After their first success, request a testimonial or review.
+13. After their first success, ask for a testimonial or review.
-15. Assign new roles as they progress.
+14. Assign new roles as they progress to recognize their achievements.
-16. Maintain open communication through the ticket for ongoing support.
+15. Keep communication open through the ticket for ongoing support and potential churn prevention.

 ---